PickyBinders/Dataset/README.md

 ### Pocket similarity

-A Foldseek search is run on all PDB chains (parameters in `cluster/run_foldseek.sh`), and the alignments and per-residue lDDT scores are saved.
+A Foldseek search is run on all PDB chains (parameters in `run_foldseek.sh`), and the alignments and per-residue lDDT scores are saved.

-The following scores are defined:
+The following scores are defined (see `clustering.py`):
 - Protein similarity
     - protein_lddt: lDDT score
     - protein_lddt_qcov: lDDT x query coverage